Rovinj

-Rovinj (/hr/; Venetian and Rovigno; Istriot: Ruvèigno or Ruveîgno; Ρυγίνιον; Ruginium) is a city in west Croatia situated on the north Adriatic Sea with a population of 14,294 (2011).
+Rovinj (/hr/; Venetian and Rovigno; Istriot: Ruvèigno or Ruveîgno; Ρυγίνιον; Ruginium) is a town in west Croatia situated on the north Adriatic Sea with a population of 12,968 (2021).
 Located on the western coast of the Istrian peninsula, it is a popular tourist resort and beach destination, in addition to being an active fishing port.
 Istriot, a Romance language once widely spoken in this part of Istria, is still spoken by some of the residents.
 The town is officially bilingual, Croatian and Italian, hence both town names are official and equal.